budachb/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/create-a-form-element.english.md

 ## Description
 <section id='description'>
 You can build web forms that actually submit data to a server using nothing more than pure HTML.
-You can do this by specifying an action on your <code>form</code> element.
+You can do this by specifying an <code>action</code> property on your <code>form</code> element.
 For example:
 <code>&#60;form action="/url-where-you-want-to-submit-form-data"&#62;&#60;/form&#62;</code>
 </section>